erinwolff/vibe-bot/README.md

-# vibe-bot README

-## Introduction Welcome to vibe-bot, your go-to Discord Music Bot for
+# Welcome to vibe-bot, your go-to Discord Music Bot for
 playing tunes and enhancing your server\'s vibe.
 This README provides a comprehensive guide on setting up and using vibe-bot.